Great tour of Andalusia & Imperial Cities of Morocco 14 days from Lisbon

 Highlights of Spain & Morocco from Lisbon, 14 days tour package

 Departure days of the tour

-The tour to Spain & Morocco from Lisbon includes:
+Great tour of Andalusia & Imperial Cities of Morocco 14 days from Lisbon includes:

 Sightseeing city tour in Cordoba, Seville, Fez, Marrakech, Meknes, Rabat, Granada (Alhambra y Generalife Gardens), Toledo and Madrid with local guide / Tour Escort throughout the whole holiday / Air conditioned modern motor-coach / Accommodation at 4* hotels / Daily breakfast buffet / 12 meals / Fast Ferry tickets (return trip) between Spain and Morocco / Travel insurance.

 |PRICES PER PERSON IN EUROS (SEASON 2022 – 2023)

 ||FIRST CLASS “A”|

 Day 1.
 (Thursday) LISBON – CACERES – SEVILLE